rayrayronald/APMDA/README.md

 # Universal Wireless Sensor Monitoring Application

 ## Recommended Installations and Tools
-Android Studio with Dart & Flutter PLugins
+- Android Studio with Dart & Flutter PLugins
-Flutter SDK
+- Flutter SDK
-Android Virtual Device & xcode with iphone simulator Firebase SDK
+- Android Virtual Device & xcode with iphone simulator
+- Firebase SDK
+- JDK (JDK 10 not supportted at the moment of writing)

+## Dart files

-main.dart
+### main.dart
-Initalisation of the application Firebase.initializeApp() initiates connection with the set Firebase account Android and iOS login credentials are downlaoded from Firebase Console Web login credentials are in web/index.html
+- Initalisation of the application
+- Firebase.initializeApp() initiates connection with the set Firebase account
+- Android and iOS login credentials are downlaoded from Firebase Console
+- Web login credentials are in web/index.html

-LoginScreen.dart
+### LoginScreen.dart
-Verifies log in credentials with data on corresponding Firebase Users records Currently configured to automatically enter credentials as set in CONSTANTS.dart
+- Verifies log in credentials with data on corresponding Firebase Users records
+- Currently configured to automatically enter credentials as set in CONSTANTS.dart

-PatientScreen.dart
+### PatientScreen.dart
-Retrieves list of patients from Firebase and their sensor connection status Connection status is manually hard coded currently
+- Retrieves list of patients from Firebase and their sensor connection status
+- Connection status is manually hard coded currently
+- Consists of simulator sensors that generator sine wave with noise
+#### Sensors
+#####  Chrome Web Bluetooth API
+- Only work in Chrome browser with experimental features enabled
+- Javascript written in /web/app.js
+- Custom Data parsing needs to be updated

+#####  Chrome Web Serial API
+- Only work in Desktop Chrome browser with experimental features enabled
+- Javascript written in /web/app.js
+- Custom Data parsing needs to be updated

+#####  flutter_bluetooth_serial
+- Not supportted on iOS devices

+#####  flutter_blue
+- Custom Data parsing needs to be updated

-HistoryScreen.dart
+### HistoryScreen.dart
-Retrieves list of recording data from Firebase Selected data could be a continously updated stream
+- Retrieves list of recording data from Firebase
+- Selected data could be a continously updated stream

-ChartScreen.dart
+### ChartScreen.dart
-Displays pseudo / sensor data in the form of a interactive chart
+- Displays pseudo / sensor data in the form of a interactive chart